 6.7.3.1 The machine shall be running continuously under no-load condition, that is, at rated volts and zero current; and after that under short circuit condition, that is, at zero volts and rated current.
 The temperature-rise of the tested windings shall be considered.
 As equal to the sum of the winding temperature-rises measured directly after each of the above runs.

-6.7.4 Where two or more similar machines are tested, back to back connection shall be resorted for loading.
+6.7.4 Where two or more similar machines are tested, back-to-back connection shall be resorted for loading.

 6.8 Checking of Commutation at Rated Load and at Short Time